microsoft/language-server-protocol/_specifications/specification-3-16.md

 * Add support for code action resolve request.
 * Add support for diagnostic `data` property.
 * Add support for signature information `activeParameter` property.
-* Add client capability to signale whether the client normalizes line endings.
+* Add client capability to signal whether the client normalizes line endings.
-* Add support to preserve aditional attributes on `MessageActionItem`.
+* Add support to preserve additional attributes on `MessageActionItem`.
 * Add support to provide the clients locale in the initialize call.
 * Add support for opening and showing a document in the client user interface.